zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 space and note the fraction of total variance captured.

-## Part II.
-Separating Directions (25 points)
+## Part II (CSCI6390 Only).
+Separating Directions

+In addition to the MSE directions, you also need to find directions that maximize separation between classes.

-We will use a randomized approach to find the best unit projection vector
+We will use the same randomized approach to find the best unit projection vector
 $\mathbf{b}_1$ that has the maximum separation between the classes (SEP):

 $$SEP = \frac{\sum_{i=1}^{k-1} \sum_{j=i+1}^k (m_i - m_j)^2}{\sum_{i=1}^k s_i^2} $$